 Onefinestay started with six homes in London in May 2010 is now owned by AccorHotels, making it the only hotel-affiliated — and hotel points-earning — homeshare site on this list.
 With 10,000 premium upscale and luxury homes worldwide, from resort destinations to major cities, Onefinestay has a large emphasis on its hospitality and concierge function.
 The platform boasts that it is the only short-term home rental site that has visited and vetted every property in person.

-Since April 2018, Accor’s LeClub loyalty members have been able to earn and redeem their points for stays with Onefinestay, and later this year, Accor is debuting a new loyalty programme, called ALL (Accor Live Limitless), in which Onefinestay will also be included.
+Since April 2018, Accor’s LeClub loyalty members have been able to earn and redeem their points for stays with Onefinestay, and last year, Accor debuted a new loyalty programme called ALL (Accor Live Limitless), in which Onefinestay is also included.

-Additionally, a Onefinestay credit is one of the new benefits of the refreshed Platinum Card from American Express UK.
+Additionally, a Onefinestay credit is one of the benefits of the Platinum Card from American Express.
 Cardholders get a US$200 (£150/€170) credit for every qualifying Onefinestay house rental.
-Read more about the new benefits here.
+Read more about the benefit here.

-Nadine Jolie Courtney, a luxury family travel advisor with Elite Travel International, said not to forget about the specialty home-rental sites, especially in major cities.
+Nadine Jolie Courtney, a luxury family travel advisor with Elite Travel International, said not to forget about the speciality home-rental sites, especially in major cities.